 When you become increasingly aware of which selves you identify with, and how those selves affect your thoughts, feelings and behaviour, you gain the ability to have greater choice in how you experience life.

-My self-awareness expanding ebook Which Self Are You? gives you an overview of 44 selves, providing a tool for gaining a greater understanding and awareness of the kinds of selves that might be primary and disowned for you.
+My awareness-expanding ebook Which Self Are You? gives you an overview of 44 selves, providing a tool for gaining a greater understanding and awareness of the kinds of selves that might be primary and disowned for you.

-My relationship ebook The Perfect Relationship shows you how to develop greater self-awareness through your relationships, particularly in your relationship with your partner.
+My relationship book The Perfect Relationship shows you how to develop greater self-awareness through your relationships, particularly in your relationship with your partner.